emmanuel-londono/Z-Prefix-App/README.md

       PASSWORD:
                123

-(It is also possible to sign-up for new login credentials)
+(It is also possible to sign-up for new login credentials.)

 ## Removal

-Run the following command to remove the docker image and container built for this program: docker-compose down --rmi all
+Run the following command to remove the docker image and container built for this program: **docker-compose down --rmi all**